Committees

 Nominating Committee (established by Bylaws)

 Solicits candidates for the officer and director election.
 Notifies the membership of the opportunity for self-nomination.
 Recommends slate to the Board of Directors.
-Chaired by the immediate Past President and includes five members, with the majority being past presidents and the President- Elect.
+Chaired by the immediate Past President and includes five members, with the majority being past presidents and the President-Elect.

-Pugsley Awards Committee (established by Bylaws)
+Pugsley Medal Committee (established by Bylaws)

-Oversees the Pugsley Award program including submitting nominees to the Board of Directors for concurrence.
+Oversees the Pugsley Medal Award program including submitting nominees to the Board of Directors for concurrence.
 Composed of five voting members, all of whom must have received a Pugsley Award, and at least three must be members of the Academy.
 Terms are three years, and a member may serve not more than three consecutive complete terms.
 In conference with the Committee Chair, the President may appoint up to two additional Pugsley recipients as honorary non-voting members, who serve in an advisory capacity.
 Honorary members may, but need not be, Academy Members.

-Research for the Profession
+Research for the Profession Committee

-The Research for the Profession Committee continues efforts to foster greater connectivity between research and evidence-based practice (e.g., programming, planning, administration), as well as among those who engage in such activities.
+Fosters greater connectivity between research and evidence-based practice (e.g., programming, planning, administration), as well as among those who engage in such activities.